itexpertsbv/.github/profile/README.md

 stability and availability.
 We can provide Office 365 licences and connect this with secure logins for you network and devices.

 ### 🎨  Webdevelopment
-If your business ready for a (new) website?
+Is your business ready for a (new) website?
 We have you covered!
 We can provide the hosting, design, development ánd maintainance of your website.
-Once up and running, we continuosly monitor performance (bot physical and seo) and keep on tweaking where needed.
+Once up and running, we continuously monitor performance (both physical and seo) and keep on tweaking where needed.

 ### 📈  Aident - MORE INSIGHT, LESS ADMINISTRATION
 Aident is a smart, online platform that helps you run an efficient and fully digital administration.
 Get faster insight into your numbers and activities.